ThomasDevel/Hackathon2024/README.md

 git clone https://github.com/ThomasDevel/Hackathon2024
 ```

-Open the Hackathon2024.sln solution to get started.
+Open the Hackathon2024.sln solution in the Hackathon2024 folder to get started.

 In this branch you will find 3 projects:

-- Hackathon2024: &ensp;&ensp; This contains the implementation for rendering a HTML template according to the Engage Expression style.
+- Hackathon2024: This contains the implementation for rendering a HTML template according to the Engage Expression style.
-- Hackathon2024.Tests: &ensp;&ensp; This contains the unit test to check if the final rendered HTML matches the desired output.
+- Hackathon2024.Tests: This contains the unit test to check if the final rendered HTML matches the desired output.
+  The testing is done with xUnit.net.
+Learn more at https://xunit.net/
-- Hackathon2024.Benchmark: &ensp;&ensp; This contains the BenchmarkDotNet code for running and tracking the performance of the implentation and it provides a reproducible measurement for your experiments.
+- Hackathon2024.Benchmark: This contains the BenchmarkDotNet code for tracking the performance of the implementation and it provides a reproducible measurement for your experiments.
 Learn more at https://github.com/dotnet/BenchmarkDotNet

 Please make sure you are using Visual Studio 2019 which is necessary for the support of the .NET6.0 SDK.

 ## The goal of this Hackathon

-To make our implementation of the TemplateRenderer.cs as fastest as possible!
+To make our implementation of the TemplateRenderer.cs in Hackathon2024 as fastest as possible!
 We deliberately left a lot of room for improvement in the code and this represents a
 perfect use case which could occur in a real life enterprise setting.

-## HTML Templating Whut ?
+## HTML Templating Whut

 Template engines are software that enable you to write HTML code with placeholders, variables, expressions, and logic.
 For example, you can use a template engine to loop through an array of data and display it in a table, or to conditionally render different elements based on user input.
 Template engines usually have their own syntax and rules, but they are compatible with standard HTML.